redhat-na-ssa/demo-ai-gitops-catalog/docs/notes/03_CHECKLIST_PROCEDURE.md

 MACHINE_SET_TYPE=$(oc get machineset -n openshift-machine-api -o name |  egrep gpu)
 ```

-Taint the machineset for any new nodes that get added to be tainted
+Taint the machineset for any new nodes that get added to be tainted with `nvidia-gpu-only`

 ```shell
 oc -n openshift-machine-api \